Kaylleur/mattermost-integration-deezer-spotify-link/README.md

     }
 ```

-- Server will answer by json with json
+- Server will answer by json with
 ```json
     {
       "text" : "//link converted"